 Lastly, Hoiberg’s system heavily favors guard play as the Cornhusker’s top four scorers for the season are all guards which would benefit a player like Wade.

 With his father being arguably the best player in Miami Heat history, this one’s a no-brainer.
-Earlier this year, Dwyane Wade admitted that the Hurricanes were interested in his son.
+In the not so distant past, Dwyane Wade admitted that the Hurricanes were interested in his son.
 The University of Miami, like Nebraska, has a guard-heavy system with four of the team’s leading scorers being guards.

 Three of those four guards are upperclassmen this year which could give Wade a chance at early play time.
 Head coach Jim Larranaga and the Hurricanes have been successful in recent years but are coming off a tough 2018-19 season and are looking to rebuild in one of the best conferences in the country.